Monday, December 9, 2024

 Tuesday, October 15, 2024

-Three Little Indians Remain
+Two Little Indians Remain

 We have had three families making their important decision this past few days.
 One of the lucky decided on two boys, HoHo and Zinger.
 One family decided Cupcake was the winner.
 The third found Little Debbie irresistible.
 This means there are only three little beauties remaining.